-SAN FRANCISCO (KBCWtv) – For some hardcore Star Wars fans, they can now stop calling the untitled Han Solo film from its working title of “Red Cup” (Get it?) to Solo: A Star Wars Story.FRESH for Fall on KBCW
+SAN FRANCISCO (KBCWtv) – For some hardcore Star Wars fans, they can now stop calling the untitled Han Solo film from its working title of “Red Cup” (Get it?) to Solo: A Star Wars Story.Kaci Walfall tells us why NAOMI is a superhero for all of us

 With the help of some familiar “wookie” hands, the Academy Award-winning director held up a sign with the film’s new logo.